Compare Travel Insurance in New Zealand

 Travel insurance protects you financially against unexpected events while traveling domestically or internationally.
 It covers medical emergencies, trip cancellations, lost luggage, flight delays, and many other travel-related risks.
 For New Zealanders traveling abroad, travel insurance is essential protection against potentially devastating costs.

 A medical emergency overseas can cost tens or hundreds of thousands of dollars.
-A broken leg in the USA might cost $50,000-$100,000 for treatment and medical evacuation home.
+A broken leg in the USA can run into significant treatment and medical-evacuation costs.
 Trip cancellations due to illness or family emergencies can mean losing thousands in non-refundable bookings.
-With over 3 million overseas trips taken by New Zealanders annually, travel insurance has never been more important for protecting your finances and wellbeing while abroad.
+New Zealanders take millions of overseas trips each year (see Stats NZ overseas travel statistics), so travel insurance is an important protection for your finances and wellbeing while abroad.

 Types of Travel Insurance Coverage